Sunxperous/plugmixer/README.md

 Clicking on the __item count__ again enables the playlist.

-Note that playlist states are currently _not persistent_ across script loads.
-All playlists will be enabled on each script load.
+Note that playlist states are _not persistent_ across bookmarked script loads.
+All playlists will be re-enabled on each script load, and as such, also on each plug.dj refresh.

 ### Deactivating Plugmixer

 Click on the __Active__ button on the Plugmixer indicator to deactivate Plugmixer, but why would you do that?

----

-##### Contact

-Email bugs or suggestions to sunxperous at gmail.com.